lauri3k/csv-magic/README.md

 # Script for combining CSVs

-The script can be run either on Jupyterhub or your own computer.
-Running the script on your own computer requires Python3 and the package 'pandas', which can be installed by running ```pip install pandas```.
+The script can be run either on JupyterHub or your own computer.
+Running the script on your own computer requires Python3 and the package 'pandas', which can be installed by running ```pip install pandas``` (given that python is already installed).
 The hub will have all the required tools installed by default.

 ## Usage